kuelumbus/rdkit-pypi/README.md

 # RDKit Python platform wheels

 This repository contains the code to build [RDKit](https://github.com/rdkit/rdkit) platform wheels for Linux and macOS.
-The wheels are available at [PyPi](https://pypi.org/project/rdkit-pypi/).
-Use `pip` to install them.
+The wheels are available at [PyPi](https://pypi.org/project/rdkit-pypi/) and may be installed using `pip`.

 Please open an issue if you find something missing or not working as expected.

-Available for
+## Availability

 | OS | Version | Python |
 | ----------- | ----------- | ----------- |